-1. Accent Wall Kitchen Paint Colors
+1. Kitchen Paint Colors for Accent Walls

-Look for a wall in your kitchen that’s generally plain and framed by inside.
+Look for a wall in your kitchen that’s generally plain and framed inside.
 This is the ideal wall to turn into your accent.
 Giving this wall a different look from the rest of the kitchen will break up the uniform look.

 A safe and traditional approach to creating your accent wall is to paint this wall a hue two shades darker than the wall color you’ve painted the rest of the kitchen.
-But in a modern age, this can feel safe and boring.
+But in the modern age, this can feel safe and boring.

 Instead, consider choosing a bold and vibrant accent color.
 A jade, navy blue, or ruby color might look stunning.
 An accent wall gives you the effect of this bold color without it being overwhelming.
 You can then offset this bold color with a marble countertop and brass accents.